Monitoring and Alerting

 Webhooks

-Webhooks enable you to notify external systems when specific events occur in PowerSync, such as issue or metric alerts.
+Webhooks enable you to notify external systems when specific events occur in PowerSync.

 Set Up Webhooks

-Navigate to the Webhooks section in your PowerSync Project tree, and right-click on it to create a new webhook for your project.
+Navigate to the Webhooks section in your PowerSync Project tree, and click on the plus icon to create a new webhook for your project.

 Specify Webhook Endpoint: Define the endpoint that will receive the webhook request (starting with